-work requirements to maintain eligibility.
-Receipt of SNAP benefits can improve birth outcomes and long-term health, and reduce future reliance on the very public benefits programs whose use DHS claims it seeks to discourage.
+adults work in every month they participate in SNAP.48 And "[j]ust over 80 percent of SNAP households with a non-disabled adult, and 87 percent of households with children and a non-disabled adult, included at least one member who worked either in a typical month while receiving SNAP or within a year of that month."49 Many SNAP recipients must meet strict work requirements to maintain eligibility.50 Receipt of SNAP benefits can improve birth outcomes and long-term health, and reduce future reliance on the very public benefits programs whose use DHS claims it seeks to discourage.51

-119. Although most SNAP recipients are subject to income and resource eligibility requirements, many recipients have significant assets and income above the poverty line.
+121. Although most SNAP recipients are subject to income and resource eligibility requirements, many recipients have significant assets and income above the poverty line.
 Households with earned income can maintain SNAP eligibility up to 150 percent of the FPG, and households with childcare expenses up to 200 percent.
 Many significant assets are excluded from SNAP eligibility determinations, including homes of residence, the full or partial value of certain vehicles, and most retirement and pension plans.
 7 U.S.C. § 2014(g); 7 C.F.R. § 273.8(e).
 Certain households are exempt from the resource cap altogether.

-120. In some cases, an intending immigrant undergoing adjustment would be eligible for SNAP before his or her green card application is approved.
+122. In some cases, an intending immigrant undergoing adjustment would be eligible for SNAP before his or her green card application is approved.
 More commonly, the applicant undergoing the public charge determination only would be eligible for SNAP five years after he or she adjusts.
-But an adjusted LPR may be eligible for SNAP sooner if he or she is under age 18, in receipt of a disability-based benefit, can be credited with 40 qualifying quarters of work, or was lawfully residing in the U.S. and 65 or older when PRWORA was signed into law on August 22, 1996.
+But an adjusted LPR may be eligible for SNAP sooner if he or she is under age 18, in receipt of a disability-based benefit, can be credited with 40 qualifying